YimingSci/NonNormal-EuroGrid/README.md

 ## Repository Description

 This repository contains code for performing non-normality analysis of the European power grid, along with the associated dataset.
-For a deeper explanation of the methods and theoretical background, see Ref.
+The data file `EUR_2025.mat` provides a realistic 2025 model of the European power grid, including data on the grid transmission network, generator and load geographical locations (including a high share of renewable sources), and generation mix at the time of the blackout.
+For details on the methods and theoretical background, see Ref.
 [1].
-The workflow is built on open-source MATLAB tools: MATPOWER [2] for steady-state power flow calculations.
-We recommend MATLAB R2024a to ensure smooth execution.
+The workflow is built on the open-source MATLAB toolbox MATPOWER [2] for steady-state power flow calculations.
+All codes were tested on MATLAB R2024a.

 ## Iberian Blackout on April 28, 2025
 Using data from the respective transmission system operators (TSOs), Fig. S1(a–c) illustrates the electricity generation patterns for Portugal [3], Spain [3], and France [4] on April 28, 2025.
 A blackout occurred at approximately 12:32 p.m.
 (UTC+01:00).
-To replicate these conditions in our simulations, the file EUR_2025.mat was prepared with generator outputs and power flows adjusted so that the modeled generation mix in the three countries matches the actual system state on that day.
+To replicate these conditions in our simulations, the file `EUR_2025.mat` was prepared with generator outputs and power flows adjusted so that the modeled generation mix in the three countries matches the actual system state on that day.

 Fig. S1(d) summarizes the initial disturbance setup, where more than ten individual power-loss events are grouped into six representative buses, each named after a nearby major city.
 The Bus ID corresponds to the simulated disturbance node and can be matched to the bus numbering in `EUR_2025.mat`.